Abijeet/markdown-notes-doc/ui/notes.md

 > Since this gives an indication of tasks that were completed, the older notes view is only applicable for tasks based notebooks.

 ![The older notes view](https://raw.githubusercontent.com/Abijeet/markdown-notes-doc/master/img/older-notes.png)

+## Notes on the image

+### 1. Add new notes

+As expected, the add new notes button will not be present when looking at an older note.

+### 2. Travelling between notes

+#### a.
+The "Go to Today's notes" button

+This button will appear whenever we are viewing notes in the past or in the future.
+This allows you to quickly travel to today's notes.

+#### b.
+The date

+The date shown is the date for which the user is viewing the notes.
+The user can go back to the calendar view (described here [TODO]) by clicking on this button.

+### 3. Icons/Dates on notes

+The user will not be shown any dates on a past note, since the completed on date is the date on which the note is shown

+Icons will also remain disabled since this note/task has already been completed.